NanoComp/meep/doc/docs/FAQ.md

 If you are worried about this, then you are probably setting up your calculation in the wrong way.
 Especially in linear materials, the absolute magnitude of the field is useless; the only meaningful quantities are dimensionless ratios like the fractional transmittance: the transmitted power relative to the transmitted power in some reference calculation.
 Almost always, you want to perform two calculations, one of which is a reference, and compute the ratio of a result in one calculation to the result in the reference.
 For nonlinear calculations, see [Units and Nonlinearity](Units_and_Nonlinearity.md).

+### What determines the radiated power of a leaky resonant mode?

+The power expended by a dipole source at a given frequency and position is proportional to the ratio of its [quality factor](https://en.wikipedia.org/wiki/Q_factor) (Q) and modal volume (V<sub>m</sub>).
+This is known as [Purcell enhancement](https://en.wikipedia.org/wiki/Purcell_effect) of the local density of states (LDOS): the same current source in a higher Q cavity emits more power if the coupling to the mode is the same.

+On the other hand, if you were to put in a dipole source with a fixed *voltage*, instead of a fixed *current*, you would get less power out with higher Q. For an antenna, the Purcell enhancement factor Q/V<sub>m</sub> is proportional to its [radiation resistance](https://en.wikipedia.org/wiki/Radiation_resistance) R. If you fix current I, then power I²R increases with resistance whereas if you fix voltage V then the power V²/R decreases with resistance.

+For a mathematical description, see Section 4.4 ("Currents and Fields: The Local Density of States") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).

 ### How is the source current defined?

 The source current in Meep is defined as a [free charge current **J** in Maxwell's equations](Introduction.md#maxwells-equations).
 Meep does not simulate the driving force behind this free charge current, nor does the current have to be placed in a conductor.
 Specifying a current means that somehow you are shaking a [charge](https://en.wikipedia.org/wiki/Electric_charge) at that point (by whatever means, Meep doesn't care) and you want to know the [resulting fields](#how-does-the-current-amplitude-relate-to-the-resulting-field-amplitude).
 In a linear system, multiplying J by 2 results in multiplying the fields by 2.